dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 ## What does Dapr solve?

-Dapr addresses a large challenge in modern distributed app development: `Complexity`.
+Dapr addresses a large challenge in modern distributed applications: `Complexity`.

-Simplifying the complexity of distributed microservice applications is a key design goal of Dapr.
-Through an architecture of pluggable components, Dapr abstracts external service components from the business logic of your application.

-Dapr provides a *dynamic glue* that fuses together service component plumbing without tightly coupled references.
-For example, your service may require a state store.
-You could write some custom code to wrap Azure Redis Cache, register it with your dependency injection container, and inject an instance into your system.
-However, with Dapr, you configure and call a Dapr state building block.
-That block dynamically binds to Redis Cache via a configuration.
-Your service delegates the call to Dapr, which, in turns,  calls Redis on your behalf.
-Your code has no SDK, library, or reference to Redis.
+Through an architecture of pluggable components, Dapr helps simplify plumbing concerns.
+It enables your services to `dynamically bind` to infrastructure backing services and other microservices.
+The runtime provides a `dynamic glue` that fuses together service component plumbing *without* tightly coupled references.
+For example, your application may require a state store.
+You could write custom code to wrap Azure Redis Cache and inject it into your service at runtime.
+However, Dapr makes it easy.
+Your services invoke a Dapr `building block` that dynamically binds to Redis Cache via a configuration.
+With this model, your service delegates the call to Dapr, which, calls Redis on your behalf.
+Your service has no SDK, library, or reference to Redis.

 Figure 2-x shows Dapr from 20,000 feet.

 ![Dapr at 20,000 feet](./media/dapr-high-level.png)
 **Figure 2-x**.
 Dapr at 20,000 feet.

-Near the top of the figure, note how Dapr provides language typed SDKs for many popular programming platforms, including Go, Node.js, Python, .NET, Java, and JavaScript.
+At the top of the figure, note how Dapr provides language-specific SDKs for most popular development platforms, including Go, Node.js, Python, .NET, Java, and JavaScript.
+This book will focus on the .NET Dapr SDK that also provides direct support for ASP.NET Core services.

-The row beneath shows how Dapr supports both RESTFul HTTP APIs and gRPC communication.
+While language-specific SDKs are available, Dapr is language and platform agnostic.
+The second row shows how any programming platform can call Dapr via its HTTP and gRPC APIs.

-The blue boxes across the center of the figure present the distributed system building blocks.
-Each block represents an independent service component, enabling you to integrate those services that are helpful for your application.
+The blue boxes across the center of the figure present the distributed building blocks.
+Each abstracts an infrastructure  service that your application can consume.

-The bottom row shows the portability of Dapr running across many different environments.
+The bottom row highlights the portability of Dapr and the diverse environments across which it can run.
+Note that Dapr is supported across all public clouds.

 ## Dapr architecture